Megaport gears up to release Virtual Edge platform

 Megaport founder and chairman Bevan Slattery says of the announcement and collaboration with Cisco, "The development of Megaport Virtual Edge marks a transformation point for Megaport.

-"By creating a platform that will bridge various network access types directly to Megaport's SDN, we have effectively made it possible to connect to our leading ecosystem of service providers and data centres from anywhere in the world.
+"By creating a platform that will bridge various network access types directly to Megaport's SDN, we have effectively made it possible to connect to our leading ecosystem of service providers and data centers from anywhere in the world.
 This will put the power of elastic interconnection in the hands of more businesses around the globe.

 "We are excited to work with Cisco to integrate their SD-WAN services on MVE so customers can gain full control over how they connect to the vital services that power their business."